nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message directing the user to our user guide.
+Shows a summary of all commands, and examples of its usage, as well as a message directing the user to our user guide.

 <!---
 ![help message](images/helpMessage.png)